Best Start Grant has replaced the Sure Start Maternity Grant in Scotland.

 If you can get the Early Learning Payment, you'll be paid £250 for each child you can get the payment for.

-You can apply for the School Age Payment in the year your child should be starting school.
+You can apply for the School Age Payment in the year your child should be starting school, even where families plan to defer their child’s start date.

 Exact dates when you must apply depend on when your child was born: